Orange County Supervisors Revolt Against California's Sanctuary Law

 The Orange County Board of Supervisors voted 3-0 to buck California's political leaders and join a federal lawsuit against that state's sanctuary law.

-That law, known as SB54, limits the cooperation of local law enforcement agencies with federal immigration authorities.
+That law, known as SB 54, limits the cooperation of local law enforcement agencies with federal immigration authorities.
 It was designed to help protect undocumented residents from deportation and signed into law by Gov. Jerry Brown in October 2017.

 The Justice Department, led by Attorney General Jeff Sessions, responded this month by suing California and two state officials.
 The suit argues that the California law is unconstitutional because the federal government has sole authority over immigration matters.